monostate/weave-logprobs-reasoning-loop/README.md

 **Reasoning Model Compatibility:**
 The code automatically handles differences between reasoning models (o1, o4) and standard models:
-- Reasoning models don't support the `temperature` parameter
+- Reasoning models don't support `temperature` or `logprobs` parameters
-- The code detects model type and adjusts parameters accordingly
+- The code detects model type and adjusts API calls accordingly
+- Reasoning models won't have uncertainty metrics or refinement loops (no logprobs available)
-- Both model types will work seamlessly
+- Both model types will run successfully for comparison purposes

 The notebook is designed to run even if Weave initialization fails, so you can proceed with the uncertainty experiments regardless of tracking setup.